Facilities

 Find out more

 The University of Birmingham also has a significant collection of works of art in its research and cultural collections.
-These include the Museum of the Institute of Archaeology and Antiquity, the Danford Collection of West African Art and Artefacts, as well as the Campus Collection of Fine Art, with work by, amongst others, Sir Eduardo Paolozzi, Peter Lanyon, John Walker, Barbara Hepworth, Jacob Epstein and Sir Antony Caro.
+These include the Classics, Ancient History and Archaeology museum, the Danford Collection of West African Art and Artefacts, as well as the Campus Collection of Fine Art, with work by, amongst others, Sir Eduardo Paolozzi, Peter Lanyon, John Walker, Jacob Epstein and Sir Antony Caro.
 It was recently bequeathed a collection of drawings by the émigré Austrian artist Hans Schwarz.

 Fine Art Library